 The concrete industry is enormous.
 But, this industry is responsible for around 7% of the world’s carbon dioxide emissions.
-And a large proportion of this 7% is due to the necessary use of calcium, which is usually obtained by burning limestone.
+A large proportion of this 7% is due to the necessary use of calcium, which is usually obtained by burning limestone.

 Professor Ippei Maruyama from the Department of Architecture at the University of Tokyo said, “Our concept is to acquire calcium from discarded concrete, which is otherwise going to waste.
 We combine this with carbon dioxide from the industrial exhaust or even from the air.
 And we do this at much lower temperatures than those used to extract calcium from limestone at present.”